What Is Pelvic Inflammatory Disease?

 How Did I Get PID?

 PID occurs when certain bacteria infect the reproductive organs.
 Often, this happens because you are infected with an STD (sexually transmitted disease).
 In a few cases, women develop PID while using an IUD (intrauterine device) for birth control.
+This usually happens within the first 3 weeks after the IUD is inserted:

 Semen is sent from the penis into the vagina during sex.
 STD-causing bacteria may enter with the semen.